-Setting Object Snaps allows you to select points precisely.
+Setting Object Snaps is required to allow you to select precisely the point desired.
 Pick the Object Snap Setting tool on the Object Snap toolbar (the magnet).
-In the circular problem, you need to select the Object Snap Mode Center for grabbing the center point of a circle, recognized by an orange circle when selected (Figure 5.1).
+In the circular problem, you need to select the Object Snap Mode Center for grabbing the center point of a circle, recognized by a blue circle when in the zone (Figure 5.1).